hartwigmedical/serve/algo/README.md

 - Blacklist cancer types (annotated with DOID) that should be children of the main cancer type and are used for blacklisting specific types of the main cancer type.
 - Tier / Evidence level of the treatment
-- Direction (Responsive for the treatment, resistant to the treatment or whether mutation implies no benefit for the treatment)
+- Direction (Responsive for the treatment, resistant to the treatment, decreased response to the treatment or whether mutation implies no benefit for the treatment)
 - A set of URLs pointing towards the source website which provide extra information about the treatment.
 - A set of URLs with extra information about the evidence (e.g. publications backing up the evidence)